- Academic Progress

 W: Official Withdrawal - If withdrawal occurs after the midpoint of the term and the student is failing at that time, the grade will be reported as F.

-Effective Fall 2015 you may request an incomplete grade only:
+Effective Fall 2015 students can request an incomplete grade only:

 - under exceptional circumstances